-**Availability of Pell Grant checks may be affected if SCC is forced to close due to adverse weather conditions.
+**Availability of Pell Grant checks may be affected if SCC is forced to close due to inclement weather.

 You may be required to repay a percentage of these funds if you withdraw from all classes prior to completing 60% of the semester.
 If you charge tuition, fees, books or other materials in the bookstore using any federal or state aid or receive an excess check from these programs, you will be required to repay a portion of those funds if you quit attending classes on or before the 60% point.